Defending Commercial Drivers Charged With DUI

 San Mateo DUI Defense Lawyers

 At Ahmed & Sukaram, our San Mateo DUI defense lawyers understand the intricacies surrounding DUI cases in the State of California.
 If you are charged with commercial vehicle DUI in the State of California, your entire career is at stake.
-Contact the dynamic legal team of Ahmed & Sukaram immediately.
+Contact the dynamic legal team of Ahmed & Sukaram, Attorneys at Law, immediately.
 We are ready to fight to protect your rights, safeguard you job, and secure your freedom-no matter how serious the DUI charges are against you.
-You are not alone-call Ahmed & Sukaram today.
+You are not alone-call Ahmed & Sukaram, Attorneys at Law, today.